Amid high case counts, Washoe indefinitely limits gatherings to 50

 The county is working to fight “COVID fatigue,” a term describing residents who increasingly choose to ignore recommended precautions.
 Officials have attributed recent case increases throughout Nevada to “COVID fatigue” phenomenon.

 Washoe County manager Eric Brown said the county was rolling out a new “Mask On, Move On” campaign on social media.
-However, the county had not been able to purchase TV advertisements yet because of the price of airtime leading up to the Nov.
-3 election.
+However, the county had not been able to purchase TV advertisements yet because of the price of airtime leading up to Tuesday’s election.

 He added that it remains to be seen how well the public will receive the campaign.